ADVOCATE FOR BUSINESS WITH GOVERNMENT

 You have a business to run, and don’t have the time to attend government hearings and meetings to make your voice heard.
 Our advocacy efforts take your voice to the people making decisions.

 The price tag for widening North I25 is more than $1 billion.
 Unless we speak up, that level of funding won’t be available until 2075.
-During the 2016 State Legislative Session, a bill was proposed to create some of the necessary funding.
-Unfortunately, that bill died; however, the state budget did identify an additional $150 million for transportation funding.
+During the 2016 and 2017 State Legislative Sessions, bills were proposed to create some of the necessary funding.
+Unfortunately,nothing made it to the Governor’s desk for signing.
+However, some new funding has been designated for our stretch of highway.

 The North I25 Business Alliance empowers businesses and the public to get involved and make the expansion of North I25 a reality by 2025.
 This effort will require legislative action and increased federal funding for the interstate.
 You can become a player in future actions by taking the pledge to keep northern Colorado moving.